mattermost-community/mattermost-plugin-circleci/README.md

 > We've set up the Mattermost CircleCI plugin, so you can get notifications from CircleCI in Mattermost.
 > To get started, run the `/circleci account connect` slash command from any channel within Mattermost to connect your Mattermost account with CircleCI.
 >
-> Then, take a look at the slash commands section ([link](https://mattermost.gitbook.io/circle-ci-plugin/user-guide/slash-commands) or `/circleci help`) for details about how to use the plugin.
+> Then, take a look at the slash commands section below or `/circleci help`) for details about how to use the plugin.

 ### Slash commands